 In Maputo the sewer system only covers a small part of the city.
-As in other urban areas, there is a huge need to invest in better on-site sanitation methods so that waste can be safely collected and avoid contaminating the water system.
-This lack of access to improved sanitation has a direct impact on health, dignity and economic growth in the poorest communities.
+With no organised system in place to deal with toilet waste, there is a huge need to invest in better on-site sanitation methods so that waste can be safely collected and avoid contaminating the water supplies.
+The lack of access to improved sanitation has a direct impact on health, dignity and economic growth in the poorest communities.

 What are we doing to help?

-We have worked in Mozambique since 2007.
-In this time we’ve engaged with local government, service providers and communities to improve access to vital water and sanitation services for low-income urban families.
+We have worked in Mozambique from 2007 and since then we’ve engaged with local government, service providers and communities to improve access to vital water and sanitation services for low-income urban families.

 Connecting people to water services in Maputo, Mozambique